py4dstem/py4DSTEM/docs/papers.md

 ## Papers which have used py4DSTEM

-Please email clophus@lbl.gov if you used py4DSTEM for analysis and your paper is not listed below!
+Please email clophus@lbl.gov if you have used py4DSTEM for analysis and your paper is not listed below!

 ### 2022 (9)